 Topics

-- United States elections
+- United States Elections

-- Public opinion
+- Public Opinion

 - Polarization

-- Religion and politics
+- Religion and Politics

 - Church and State

-- Media and politics
+- Media and Politics

 About

-Jeremy Castle, Ph.D., is an assistant professor in the Department of Political Science at Metropolitan State University of Denver.
+Jeremy Castle, Ph.D., is an associate professor in the Department of Political Science at Metropolitan State University of Denver.
 His areas of expertise include United States elections, public opinion, polarization, religion and politics, church and state, and media and politics.
 Castle currently teaches American National Government and Conducting Political Analysis.

 Prior to joining MSU Denver, Castle worked as a lecturer and postdoctoral teaching fellow at Central Michigan University.
 He received an honorable mention during his time as a Presidential Fellow in the graduate research fellowship at the University of Notre Dame.
 He was awarded several grants for research projects, including grants from the Rooney Center for American Democracy.